Pavithra2997/Design-Implementation-of-6T---SRAM-Cell-using-Cadence-EDA-Tools/README.md

-# Design-Implementation-of-6T---SRAM-Cell-using-Cadence-EDA-Tools
-Ex No: 01     Design & Implementation of 6T SRAM using Cadence EDA Tools
+ ## Ex No: 04  DESIGN AND IMPLEMENTATION OF 6T SRAM USING CADENCE EDA TOOL

-Aim:
+## AIM

 To design and implement a 6T SRAM (Static Random-Access Memory) cell using Cadence EDA tools, simulate its functionality, and analyze key performance parameters such as read/write operations, power consumption, and stability to understand its behavior in memory design.

-Tools Required:
+## Tools Required:

 •	Personal Computer
 •	Cadence Virtuoso Software

-S C H E M A T I C S I M U L A T I O N - PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION -Commands to get into Cadence
+## S C H E M A T I C S I M U L A T I O N

+PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION -Commands to get into Cadence

 1. Right Click and open the terminal window
 2. Type the following commands as follows and press enter.